-Our bags came across 3 different flights.
-And then it was time to start the hike from Lukla to Everest Base Camp!
+Our bags came across three different flights.
+And then, it was time to start the hike from Lukla to Everest Base Camp.

 Lukla to Everest Base Camp: The beginning of the Trek

 We had a beautiful first day of walking – clear skies.
-Unlike Kilimanjaro which is entirely a national park and has no one living in it – there is always something going on during the hike to Everest base camp.
+Unlike Kilimanjaro, which is entirely a national park with no one living in it, – there is always something going on during the hike to Everest base camp.

 Everest Base Camp Trek Difficulty Day One: 3/10

 We got into our first tea house Sunrise Lodge & Restaurant quite early – about 4 pm.
 We found our rooms and put in our dinner orders.
-The rooms are basic as promised!
-Twin beds – each bed has a fitted sheet, a pillow with a pillow case and a duvet of sorts.
+The rooms at the Nepal tea houses are basic as promised.
+Twin beds – each bed has a fitted sheet, a pillow with a pillowcase, and a duvet of sorts.

-I wasn’t looking for a shower option at this tea house as I had had one that morning.
+I wasn’t looking for a shower option at this Nepalese tea house as I had had one that morning.
 This was probably the only time on the Everest Base Camp Trek I really sat outside and read my book on the trip.

-⇒ If you want to know more about Nepal Tea Houses on the trek – from showers to charging to the food – read all about it here
+⇒ If you want to know more about Nepal Tea Houses on the trek – from showers to charging to the food – read all about it here.

 Everest Base Camp Blog Day Two: Phakding to Namche Bazaar

 The Everest Base Camp Blog begins at 7 am on Day Two for an 8 am exit from Phakding.
 This was one of the toughest days of the Everest Base Camp trek in terms of physical exercise – 16km of rather relentless up and down – particularly the last two hours.

-Some treks have 2 nights here for acclimatization but we were only one night.
-We got into Namche by about 4 pm which gave time to have a quick wander.
+Some treks have two nights here for acclimatization but we were only one night.
+We got into Namche Bazaar by about 4 pm which gave me time to have a quick wander.
 This is the last good place to pick up chocolate, biscuits, pharmacy items, gear for the trek etc etc.

 Day Two Everest Base Camp Trek Difficulty: 7/10

 This was probably the best tea house of the Everest Base Camp Trek – The Green Tara Hotel.
-We even had our own ensuite – albeit the shower only had cold water!
+We even had an ensuite – albeit the shower only had cold water.
 There were two excellent hot showers on a different floor of this Namche Bazaar tea house.

-Namche to Khumjungne of the most stunning days of Everest Base Camp Trekking.
-We had earnt our views after a very steep trek out of Namche.
+Namche Bazaar to Khumjung is one of the most stunning days of Everest Base Camp Trekking.
+We had earned our views after a very steep trek out of Namche.
 Our morning coffee stop was the best of the trip – the Everest View Hotel.

-We then had a lovely trek down to Kunde where we visited the Edmund Hilary Hospital and learned about how emergency medicine works on the mountain and what had happened during the earthquake.
+We then had a lovely trek down to Kunde where we visited the Edmund Hillary Hospital and learned about how emergency medicine works on the mountain and what had happened during the earthquake.

 It appeared to be kept in a rather non-museum like box in a cupboard.
-Two members of our group agreed to pay and the rest of us were told in no uncertain terms to pay up or head out of the monastery!
+Two members of our group agreed to pay, and the rest of us were told in no uncertain terms to pay up or head out of Khumjung monastery.

 Day 3 Everest Base Camp Trek Difficulty: 4/10

 Our tea house for night three was Amadablam View Lodge.
-This was nothing particularly exciting but it was decent and clean which is all that was needed and again I was able to have a hot shower which was exciting.
+This was nothing particularly exciting, but it was decent and clean which is all that was needed and again I was able to have a hot shower which was exciting.

 Hike to Everest Base Camp Day 4: Kyanjuma to Tengboche 3867m

-This was one of my favourite places we visited on the trek.
-The town has a lovely feel to it and it was one of the best tea houses in terms of food and it definitely won for the best coffee on the trek!
+This was one of my favorite places we visited on the trek.
+Tengboche has a lovely feel to it, and it was one of the best tea houses in terms of food and it definitely won for the best coffee on the trek.

-In the afternoon we visited Tengboche Monastery, again a highlight of the trip.
-Every person who has climbed Everest has visited this monastery to be blessed from Sir Edmund Hilary onwards.
+In the afternoon we visited Tengboche Monastery, again a trip’s highlight.
+Every person who has climbed Mount Everest has visited this monastery to be blessed from Sir Edmund Hilary onwards.